m5lk3n/cv/KANBAN.md

 ## To do

+- [ ] try to improve UX on smaller screens like on a smartphone
 - [ ] animated pointer to PDF download?
 - [ ] `favicon.png` could be the `resume.json`'s `basic.image` (use app favicon as fallback)
 - [ ] make it bubbletea TUI?